 Close-up of handwritten text reading 'Jacob Boombach' on aged paper.

 Join us as we explore his life and career and considerable accomplishments.
 Recently, the Maryland Historical Trust headed up an archeological dig on the former Brumbaugh farmstead which resulted in a 586-page report which sheds some new light on how the Brumbaughs lived and passed on their farm.
-A scholarly journal article is forthcoming and possibly a book.
+A scholarly journal article is forthcoming as is a lecture in Jacob’s hometown of Hagerstown, and possibly a book.

 The Pacifist Ordeal During the American Revolution,